Climate of Calgary

-Winters are cold, and the air temperature drops to or below -20 C for 22 days of the year on average, and as low as -30 C for 3.7 days of the year on average.
-These temperatures are frequently broken up by warm, dry chinook winds that blow into Alberta over the mountains.
-These winds can raise the winter temperature by 20 C-change, and as much as 30 C-change in just a few hours, which may last several days.
-Calgary's proximity to the Rocky Mountains also affects winter temperatures with a mixture of lows and highs, and tends to result in a mild winter for a city in the Prairie Provinces.
-Temperatures are also affected by the wind chill factor; Calgary's average wind speed is 14.2 km/h, one of the highest in Canadian cities.
+Winters are cold, and the air temperature drops to or below -20 C for an 22 days of the year on average, and as low as -30 C for 3.7 days of the year on average.
+These temperatures are frequently interrupted by warm, dry chinook winds that blow into Alberta over the mountains.
+These winds can raise the winter temperature by 20 C-change and as much as 30 C-change in just a few hours, which may last several days.
+Calgary's proximity to the Rocky Mountains also affects winter temperatures resulting in a mixture of lows and highs, and tends to result in a mild winter for a city in the Prairie Provinces.
+Temperatures are also affected by the wind chill factor; Calgary's average wind speed is 14.2 km/h, one of the highest among Canadian cities.
 In the summer, daytime temperatures range from 10 to 25 C and exceed 30 C for an average of 5.1 days in June, July, and August, and occasionally as late as September or as early as May.
 As a consequence of Calgary's high elevation and aridity, summer days are often not humid, unlike many other major cities in Canada.
 Summer evenings also tend to cool off, with monthly average low temperatures reaching 9 to 10 C throughout the summer months.
+The summer of 1977 saw no dew point above 13.5 C. Summer 1911 saw no daily minimum temperature above 12.2 C. The summer of 1995 in Calgary saw a maximum yearly temperature of 28.3 C, the most recent instance of Calgary recording an entire year where summer does not see temperatures exceeding 29.0 C.